francescoafabozzi/TokenProbs/README.md

 # Set up SFFTrainer
 extractor.trainer_setup(
-    train_ds = training_texts, #either a dataloader object or text list response_seq = "\nAnswer: ", # Tells trainer to train only on text following "\nAnswer: "
+    train_ds = training_texts, #either a dataloader object or text list response_seq = "\nAnswer:", # Tells trainer to train only on text following "\nAnswer: "
     # Input can be text string or list of TokenIDs.
 Be careful, tokens can differ based on context.
     lora_alpha=16,
     lora_rank=32,